 You can use more than 100 improvement ideas to start working on your business improvements today.

-Maintenance requires activities as maintaining current operations of the company as technological, managerial, and operational standards.
+Maintenance requires activities such as maintaining the company’s current operations to technological, managerial, and operational standards.
 On the other hand, improvement can be broken down into Kaizen and innovation.
 It is logical because both concepts will lead to different improvements.
 Innovation is something totally new, while improvement is something existing that will give better results.

 What is the difference between Kaizen and innovation?